avian-annotator/FYP/README.md

 # Standards
 1. Conventional commits
-2. Rebase and merge or squash and merge
+2. Rebase and merge
+These standards are highlighted in the [contributor guidelines]([url](https://avian-annotator.atlassian.net/wiki/x/AgD6))